-To get the school year started off right, here are a few tips that might help.
+To get the school year started off right, here are a few back to school tips for moms that might help.

 Coffee, coffee, and more coffee!
 Although I didn't actually start drinking coffee until I was about 27 years old (got hooked on it at a ladies Bible study, but that's another post!)
 I can't seem to start my mornings off right…or at all, for that matter…without it.

 If moms are powered by anything, it's got to be coffee.
 (See, it must be true…someone put it on a t-shirt!)
 Drink it sweet or drink it black (yeah, if you can stand it), but for goodness sake, just drink it already!